farhi/matlab-mastrostack/README.md

 - **G**          key      goto image (selection from dialogue)
 - **I/S**        key      current image is set to IGNORE/SKIP
 - **L**          key      current image is set to LIGHT
-- *X/Q/ESC**    key      abort
+- **X/Q/ESC**    key      abort

 You may as well check visually for the best images either from the main window (e.g. left/right arrows and press I key when the image is bad), or from the sharpness plot window with the same keys.
 It is recommended to zoom onto a portion of the image, to follow a few stars in shape.
 Then mark all blurred/strange star spots as Ignore/Skip.

  Notes
  -----

    If you have difficulties in stacking (some images do not have enough control points), relax e.g. the translation tolerance, using the menu item 'Compute/Set tolerances'.
-You can also increase the number of control points.
+A typical value is 0.01 (1%), but higher values may help (e.g. 0.02).
+You can also increase the number of control points, and define the typical area of dead/hot pixels: control points/stars with lower extent area (usually 5-9) will be ignored for the definition of control points.
+A value of 0 will not handle dead pixels.
+These options usually require to restart the 'Align' procedure before Stacking.

    In case the main interface is closed, get it back with